chan chan

 chan chan jewel worth seeing

-If you are in Lima (The entrance door of any visitor to Peru.
-The international airport and the marine port of Callao are located there), you can get to Trujillo on a short trip by plane, bus, or private car.
+If you are in Lima, the entrance door of any visitor to Peru.
+The international airport and the marine port of Callao are there.
+Also, you can get to Trujillo on a short trip by plane, bus, or private car.

 1. From Lima to Trujillo by bus, airplane, or private car